bbli/kaggle_whale_identification/README.md

 > log percentage of same label targets
 * nearest neighbors at the end
     * just use sklearn nearest neighbor?
+    * if greater than 70% a label, make that the first label
+    * how to check that my code is correct?
+* test whether that guys map5 code works
+    * test whether my code works

 * learn data augmentation library -> look at the example on Kaggle